scottyschup/ruby-curriculum/meta/daily-requirements.md

 ## Readings and Q&A

-* Instead of forma lectures, we have readings to be completed after class.
+* Instead of formal lectures, we have readings to be completed after class.
 * We will occasionally have code demos.
 * At the beginning of each day, we will have a Q&A session.